caiks/TBOT02/README.md

 ```
 We can see that at the 7000th *event* the induce threshold is crossed and the root *fud* is *modelled*, having a *diagonal* of `40.7`.
 The *model* 43 eventually has 36 *fuds*.
 The last *fud* only has a diagonal of `4.3`.
 Note that there is a very large *slice* of 12,204 *events* which has no *alignment* - presumably because the turtlebot is looking into empty space up to the range of the lidar.

+After all of the *events* are streamed the active is dumped and the *model* is saved separately as an `ApplicationRepa`.

 The *likelihood* of *model* 43 with no *shuffle scaling* is 190,568 -
 ```
 ./main entropy model043 1 data009